-There has been tremendous amount of momentum in the downstream city gas distribution (CGD) business, with most of it aimed at improving the availability of natural gas to the transport sector (as compressed natural gas (CNG)) and domestic, industrial and commercial sectors (as piped natural gas (PNG)).
-The CGD sector alone utilises about a fifth of the country’s annual consumption of natural gas which is expected to grow many folds with tremendous amount of capex being carried out in the CGD sector for development of infrastructure in the recently awarded geographical areas (GAs) by both private and state-owned CGD entities.
-It is thus an important part of the government’s envisioned goal of a gas-based economy with share of natural gas in the primary energy mix increasing to 15 per cent by 2030.
-CGD sector’s development is pivotal in providing clean energy to the nation and moving towards target of achieving net zero by 2070.
+The downstream city gas distribution (CGD) business has gained significant momentum, focused on improving the availability of compressed natural gas (CNG) for the transport sector and piped natural gas (PNG) for the domestic, industrial and commercial sectors.
+The CGD sector alone utilises about a fifth of the country’s annual consumption of natural gas.
+It is expected to grow manyfold with significant capex for the development of infrastructure, especially in the recently awarded geographical areas (GAs) by private and state-owned CGD entities.
+It is thus an important part of the government’s goal of a gas-based economy, with the share of natural gas in the primary energy mix expected to increase to 15 per cent by 2030.
+The development of the CGD sector is critical for providing clean energy to the country and achieving the net zero target by 2070.

-At present, CGD sector consumes approximately 35 mmscmd of natural gas, with approximately 40 per cent of this gas consisting of imported regasified liquefied natural gas (RLNG) which is consumed by the commercial and industrial segments.
-After completion of 11A CGD bidding round by Petroleum and Natural Gas Regulatory Board (PNGRB), 295 GAs will cover about 98 per cent of the population and about 88 per cent of total geographical area of the country spread over nearly 630 districts in 28 states/ UTs.
-Further, India is set to expand India’s natural gas grid to 34,500 km by adding another 17,000 km gas pipeline and CNG stations are going to increase three times by 2025.
-India’s gas regulator PNGRB has granted licenses which will help sustain higher city gas volumes over the next decade.
+At present, the CGD sector consumes approximately 35 mmscmd of natural gas, of which approximately 40 per cent is imported regasified liquefied natural gas (RLNG), which is supplied to the commercial and industrial segments.
+The targets for the 11th CGD bidding round by the Petroleum and Natural Gas Regulatory Board (PNGRB) encompass 295 GAs covering about 98 percent of the population and about 88 percent of the total area of the country.
+Further, India is set to expand its natural gas grid to 34,500 km by adding another 17,000 km of gas pipeline and CNG stations are going to increase three times by 2025.
+India’s gas regulator, PNGRB, has granted licences that will help sustain higher city gas volumes over the next decade.

-With CGD gaining such prominence, it is imperative to design a plan for sourcing gas at competitive prices in order to improve the economic viability of the infrastructure being developed at such massive scale across the country.
-This role can be fulfilled by Gas Exchanges which permit their participants to procure gas at optimal prices, along with endowing them the flexibility of delivery-based trade in six different contracts such as day-ahead, daily, weekday, weekly, fortnightly and monthly, under which the trade can be executed for up to six consecutive months.
+With CGD gaining prominence in the country, it is imperative to design a plan for sourcing gas at competitive prices in order to improve the economic viability of the infrastructure being developed at such a massive scale across the country.
+This role can be fulfilled by gas exchanges, which permit their participants to procure gas at optimal prices.
+Gas exchanges offer the flexibility of delivery-based trade in six different contracts — day-ahead, daily, weekday, weekly, fortnightly and monthly, under which the trade can be executed for up to six consecutive months.
 The weekday contracts are especially important for the commercial and industrial CGD consumers as their working week is between Monday and Friday.
-Thus, the fixed volume can be sourced in weekday contract, while the weekend flexible volume requirements can be met through day-ahead and daily contracts.
-Any additional requirements can be bought through the single day contracts as well.
+Thus, a fixed volume can be sourced in a weekday contract, while the weekend’s flexible volume requirements can be met through day-ahead and daily contracts.
+Any additional requirements can be bought through the single day contracts.

-It is widely acknowledged that Gas Exchanges stimulate healthy competition by creating a level playing field for all participants.
-They also ensure transparency through uniform priced, double-sided open auction processes which make buy and sell bids, prices, and quantities visible to all participants.
+It is widely acknowledged that gas exchanges facilitate healthy competition by creating a level-playing field for all participants.
+They also ensure transparency through uniformly priced, double-sided open auction processes, which make buy and sell bids, prices and quantities visible to all participants.
 This is done without divulging the identity of the bidders.
-The outcome of this auction is the discovery of a uniform clearing price for each type of contract, that when discovered on a particular delivery point, is applicable to all participants uniformly.
-By virtue of this system, a successful trade allows the buyer to procure gas at a price equivalent to – or lower than – their bid price.
+The outcome of this auction is the discovery of a uniform clearing price for each type of contract.
+When discovered on a particular delivery point, this price is applicable to all participants uniformly.
+By virtue of this system, a successful trade allows the buyer to procure gas at a price equivalent to, or lower than, their bid price.
 The main objective of such trading mechanisms is to ensure improved competitiveness.

-On Gas Exchanges, natural gas is traded through delivery points where members put forward their best price bids and volumes that they intend to purchase or sell.
-At present, Gas Exchange in India trades at multiple delivery points, such as – Dahej, Hazira, Ankot, Mhaskal, Bhadhbhut, Dabhol, KG Basin, Gadimoga, Suvali.
-It covers six regional gas hubs, namely, Western Hub, Southern Hub, Eastern Hub, Central Hub, Northern Hub, and North Eastern Hub across India.
-When market participants are physically linked to these delivery points through the national gas grid, they can benefit with the physical delivery of their natural gas as per their requirements from these locations.
+On the gas exchanges, natural gas is traded through delivery points where members put forward their best price bids and volumes that they intend to purchase or sell.
+At present, the gas exchange in India trades at multiple delivery points such as Dahej, Hazira, Ankot, Mhaskal, Bhadhbhut, Dabhol, KG Basin, Gadimoga and Suvali.
+It covers six regional gas hubs, namely, Western Hub, Southern Hub, Eastern Hub, Central Hub, Northern Hub, and North Eastern Hub.
+When market participants are physically linked to these delivery points through the national gas grid, they can benefit from the physical delivery of natural gas as per their requirements from these locations.

-PNGRB recently brought out amendments in Natural Gas Tariff, Authorisation and Capacity Regulations.
-These amendments will pave the pathway for implementation of unified tariff regulations which will be effective from April 1, 2023.
-To address the settlement issues for implementation of unified tariff, industry committee has been constituted with an objective of providing access of natural gas to far flung areas at competitive and affordable rates.
+PNGRB recently notified amendments to the Natural Gas Tariff, Authorisation and Capacity Regulations.
+These amendments will pave way for the implementation of unified tariff regulations, which will be effective from April 1, 2023.
+To address the settlement issues for the implementation of a unified tariff, an industry committee has been constituted with an objective of providing access to natural gas in remote areas at competitive and affordable rates.

-These amendments are aimed at simplifying the implementation of unified tariff, by adopting a step-wise process where an entity level Integrated natural gas pipeline tariff have been introduced which will act as building block towards normalization of multiple pipeline tariffs, required to be paid currently.
-To protect the overall interest of consumers in different regions number of unified tariff zones have been increased from two to three.
+These amendments are aimed at simplifying the implementation of a unified tariff.
+They have adopted a step-wise process with an entity-level integrated natural gas pipeline tariff.
+The amendments will act as the foundation for standardising multiple pipeline tariffs that are currently required to be paid.
+In order to safeguard the interests of consumers in various regions, the number of unified tariff zones has been increased from two to three.

-Unified pipeline tariff will eventually enable any consumer of natural gas on pipeline to pay single pipeline tariff irrespective of location of gas source.
-This further improves the competitiveness in gas sourcing along with optimal price discovery.
-Furthermore, with a healthy mix of suppliers on these exchanges, competitiveness on supply is further enhanced.
-Exchange also provides opportunities to source domestic ceiling price gas (HPHT gas).
+The unified pipeline tariff will eventually allow any natural gas consumer connected to the pipeline to pay a single pipeline tariff regardless of the gas source location.
+This will improve competitiveness in gas sourcing and facilitate optimal price discovery.
+Furthermore, with a healthy mix of suppliers on these exchanges, supply competitiveness is further enhanced.
+The exchange also provides opportunities to source domestic ceiling price gas such as HPHT gas.

-The observation made with the pricing on the Gas Exchanges is that they are often significantly lower than spot prices in the country.
-The prevailing Gas Supply Agreements (“GSA”) permit a flexibility to procure a certain percentage of gas from competitive sources, and gas exchanges fit within this description.
+The observation made with the pricing on the gas exchanges is that they are often significantly lower than spot prices in the country.
+The prevailing gas supply agreements provide the flexibility to procure a certain percentage of gas from competitive sources, and gas exchanges fall within this category.

-Thus, Gas Exchanges provide a holistic solution for the buying and selling of natural gas, and manage the responsibilities of risk management, clearing, delivery and ensuring payment security for their members.
-Gas Exchanges also act as a counterpart to all trades occurring on the respective platforms and provide immense flexibility and optimal pricing to their members so as to form a benchmark price index for natural gas in India.
-By doing so, Gas Exchanges will act as a catalyst for natural gas procurement through CGD, in turn, boosting its growth and aiding realisation of the Government’s vision of increasing the share of this fuel in the country’s overall energy mix to 15 per cent by 2030.
+Thus, gas exchanges provide a holistic solution for the buying and selling of natural gas.
+They also manage the responsibilities of risk management, clearing, delivery and payment security for their members.
+Gas exchanges serve as a complement to all trades taking place on the respective platforms, and offer great flexibility and optimal pricing, which helps establish a benchmark price index for natural gas in India.
+This makes gas exchanges a catalyst for natural gas procurement through CGD, promoting growth and supporting the government’s goal of increasing the share of this fuel in the country’s overall energy mix to 15 per cent by 2030.

 By Deepak Mehta, Head of Business Development, IGX